getodk/javarosa/dag.md

 - `Collection<QuickTriggerable> qts = initializeTriggerables(TreeReference.rootRef())` eventually triggers calling `TriggerableDag.initializeTriggerables(...)`.

-- `TriggerableDag.initializeTriggerables(...)` receives the form's root reference, which resolves to all triggerables declared in the form, because the root reference is always an ancestor of any target reference in the form.
+- `TriggerableDag.initializeTriggerables(...)` receives the form's root reference, which resolves to all triggerables declared in the form because the root reference is always an ancestor of any target reference in the form.

 ### 3 - Something changes while answering a form

 #### a - A value changes

 `FormEntryController.answerQuestion(...)` deals with new values coming from the user's interaction with the form instance.
-Eventually, `FormDef.setValue(...)` gets called which, in turn, starts a new chain of triggerable evaluations.
+Eventually, `FormDef.setValue(...)` gets called, which, in turn, starts a new chain of triggerable evaluations.

 **Set of evaluated triggerables**: those triggered by the reference of the element that has changed its value.
 (see Evaluation of a set of triggerables)